 You’ve now created the template successfully!
 You can go back and edit it however you like, or change the conditions to apply it to different posts altogether.
 Templates can also be added into posts and pages, so feel free to experiment with the feature and you’ll soon be able to create amazing reusable templates for your site!

-Post templates are a useful WordPress feature that many users haven’t been able to use, as it’s historically required some coding to implement.
+Custom post templates are a useful WordPress feature that many users haven’t been able to use, as it’s historically required some coding to implement.
 However, the Elementor Theme Builder has opened custom post templates up to a wider audience.
-Anybody can now create their own single post templates without touching a single line of code.
+Anybody can now create their own single post WordPress templates without touching a single line of code.

 In this article, we’ve covered how you can create a custom single post template.
 There are two methods of doing this, with the classic solution requiring you to using code to manually create the template.
 However, we’ve also shown you how to use the Elementor Pro plugin to do the same job using its Theme Builder.